megaoptim/megaoptim-wp/readme.txt

 == Description ==

-**MegaOptim is image optimization plugin/service and that is easy to use, stable and actively maintained by dedicated team of experts. :)**
+**MegaOptim is image optimization plugin and that is easy to use, stable and actively maintained by dedicated team of experts. :)**

 The plugin uses minimal resources on your server and all the heavy lifting is done by our API service on our servers.
 No binaries will be ever installed on your server that will slowdown your site.

+We strive to make the plguin as lightweight as possible and will never bloat your dashboard with ads, notifications, upsells or run background services that will cause high CPU usage constantly.
+The plugin only runs when it's really necessary.

-= What is image optimization / compression and why it is important? =
+## What is image optimization and why it is important?

 Image Optimization is delivering the high-quality images in the right format, dimension, size, and resolution while keeping the smallest possible size.

-= How much does MegaOptim cost? =

-The service comes with **500 FREE images/tokens per month for everyone**.
-We also have <strong>unlimited plan</strong> at only $9.99.
-Check our pricing <a href="https://megaoptim.com/pricing" target="_blank">here</a>.

-= What features does MegaOptim offer? =
+## What features does MegaOptim offer?

 - Bulk optimization for the Media Library, NextGen, MediaPress, etc
 - Bulk optimization of Folders by your choice in your server